hychen/octopress-admin/README.markdown

 ### create a new blog

+### create a new blog site

+cloned octopress source

+	$ octopress-admin new hyblog

+### install bundle, do setup of github

-cloned octopress source, setup for deploy to github
+setup for deploy to github

 note: a user gh_page repository in github link is required